American Revolution: The Shot Heard Round The World

 Celebrate the Land of the Free | American Revolution: The Shot Heard Round The World

-As you go through your 4th of July celebrations, enjoy them and spread awareness of our history and sacrifices made for our Freedom in small bites to those who will learn in your family and circle of friends.
+As you go through your celebrations, enjoy them and spread awareness of our history and sacrifices made for our Freedom in small bites to those who will learn in your family and circle of friends.

 Don’t assume they know as we do a terrible job educating ourselves today and we are too distracted with unimportant things and in my humble opinion that is not an accident.